 Of course I have always brought my own children up to understand the evils of drink and it's consequences, regretting every minute of it myself, oh yes don't you know!
 I have often wondered what our parents would have said if they had had any inkling at what we were getting up to lol.

-A few of the lads about town and from school were, forgive me if the names aren't spelt quite right, Dave Lannen, Martin Bazanek, Mike Gorski, Ian Steele, Ian McClucas, Dave Foggin, Mike Spence, Pete Johnson, Thomas Archbold, Dave Coverdale, Peter Elliott, Anthony Clifford (a great harmonica player who also smoked a pipe!), Rob Forbes, John Harris, Ian & John Savin, Brian Stewart, Ian Gibson, John Cunningham, Mike Hutchinson, Steve Conway, John Harker, Doug Maidens, John Pawson, Dave Carter, Paul Dean, Tinker Dick - (the one and only!)
+A few of the lads about town and from school were, forgive me if the names aren't spelt quite right, Dave Lannen, Martin Bazanek, Mike Gorski, Ian Steele, Ian McClucas, Dave Foggin, Mike Spence, Pete Johnson, Thomas Archbold, Dave Coverdale, Peter Elliott, Anthony Clifford (a great harmonica player who also smoked a pipe!), Rob Forbes, John Harris (Haggis), Ian & John Savin, Brian Stewart, Ian Gibson, John Cunningham, Mike Hutchinson, Steve Conway, John Harker, Doug Maidens, John Pawson, Dave Carter, Paul Dean, Tinker Dick - (the one and only!)
 Chris Hibbett, Danny Powell (who incidentally went on to marry my cousin Jennifer), Mike Burgin, Bruce Cruden, David Shearer, Andrew Morley, and others.